gfoury/UX305FA-DSDT-Patch/README.md

 to download those modules.

 The command `sh download.sh` will download a collection of drivers into `downloads/`.
-If you don't have `iasl` and `patchmatic` on your path, unzip them from `downloads/tools/`.
+If you don't have `iasl` and `patchmatic` on your PATH, unzip them from `downloads/tools/` into `tools/`, which is on the PATH for the Makefile.

 ## Patching

-Patching does not need to be run on an UX305FA.
+Patching does not need to be run on an UX305FA, but you do need the ACPI files from your UX305FA.

-The patch is based on the ACPI files from your machine.
-To generate the files, boot Clover from a USB drive, and press `F4`.
+To generate your ACPI files, boot your UX305FA with Clover from a USB drive, and press `F4`.
 This will dump a bunch of files in `YOURDISK/EFI/CLOVER/ACPI/origin/`.
-Copy those files into `native_clover/origin/` in this directory.
+Copy those files into `native_clover/origin/` in this repository's directory.
 After copying, run the command `sh disassemble.sh` to generate the .dsl files to patch.

 Most of the SSDTs do not need to be modified.
 Unmodified SSDTs are copied without disassembly/reassembly.